Copycat La Madeleine Country Potato Soup

 How to Make Copycat La Madeleine Country Potato Soup

-1. Melt butter over medium heat in a large pot.
-Add sliced leeks and diced onion, cooking for 8–10 minutes until soft and translucent, without browning.
+Melt butter in a large pot over medium heat.
+Add sliced leeks and diced onion, cooking 8–10 minutes until soft and translucent.
 Stir in thyme to release its aroma.

-3. Bring to a low boil, then reduce heat to a gentle simmer.
-Cook for 20 minutes or until potatoes are very tender and easy to pierce with a fork.
+Pour in water and stir in the chicken base until dissolved.
+Add cubed potatoes, making sure they are mostly submerged.
+Bring to a low boil, then reduce to a gentle simmer.
+Cook for 20 minutes until potatoes are very tender.

-4. Remove thyme sprigs.
-For a smooth soup, blend in batches in a blender or use an immersion blender.
-Return the blended soup to the pot with the heat off.
+Remove thyme sprigs.
+Blend the soup in batches in a blender or use an immersion blender until smooth.
+Return to the pot with the heat off.

-5. Stir in heavy cream, adding salt and pepper to taste.
-Reheat gently over low heat for about 5 minutes.
+Stir in heavy cream, season with salt and pepper, and reheat gently over low heat for about 5 minutes.
 Adjust consistency with extra water or cream if desired.

 Chef Jenn’s Tips